riganti/dotvvm-docs/Pages/concepts/client-side-development/read-and-modify-viewmodel-from-js.md

 )
 ```

-Since the viewmodels contain the `$type` properties which carry the information about object types, this API rejects invalid state changes - this is called __coercion__.
+Since the viewmodels contain the `$type` properties which carry the information about object types, the API converts or rejects other than expected data types - this is called __coercion__.

 The coercer can perform some automatic conversions (like convert a number to string, and similar) - you'll get a warning in the dev console if automatic coercion happens.
 If the coercer cannot adjust the types correctly, you'll get a JavaScript exception and no change will be applied to the state.